Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 However, again, while these are benefits, if the diet is adequate in protein (>=1.2 g/kg/day protein), the muscular performance benefits as a result of BCAA supplementation are likely negligible.

-Meaning you can get the same benefits by eating enough protein and eating it consistently throughout the day.
-BCAAs and running do not have to go hand in hand.
+Meaning, you can get the same benefits by eating enough protein and eating it consistently throughout the day.

-Many of these healthy snacks for athletes have high protein options.
-See your needs for protein for runners here!
+Many of these healthy snacks for athletes have high-protein options.

 BCAA Supplement Recommendations

-If you choose to take BCAA supplements, the recommended dosage/timing is as follows:
+If you choose to take BCAA supplements for running, note the following:

-• The best time to take BCAA supplements is before and/or after a workout, so there won’t be a huge difference for those who choose to take a bcaa before running vs bcaa supplement after running.
+• The best time to take BCAA supplements is before and/or after a workout.
+There isn’t a huge difference for those who choose to take a bcaa before running vs bcaa supplement after running.
 People who are trying to gain muscle may also take them in the morning and before bed as well.

 • A long supplementation period (>10 days) appears necessary to see beneficial effects.